Forricide/still-feel-alive/Chapter 8.md

 A silly thought.

-Her father says something: Annette laughs, she giggles.
+Her father says something: Annette laughs, she joins in.
 It's a bittersweet music.
 A song she hasn't heard in a long, long time.

 She remembers her mother to be dead.
 Her father... gone, perhaps, in a different sense of the word.
 This scene makes her lonely, but they're both worlds away.
 Distanced in so many more ways than one.